keptn/lifecycle-toolkit/docs/content/en/docs/intro-klt/usecase-orchestrate.md

 weight: 20
 ---

-In this exercise, we will configure the Keptn Lifecyle Toolkit to run deployment checks as part of your deployment.
+In this exercise, we will configure the Keptn Lifecycle Toolkit to run deployment checks as part of your deployment.
 Whether you are deploying your software with
 Argo, Flux, another deployment engine, or even `kubectl apply`,